Intern Volunteer FAQ !

 b) Are you coming to learn or be a 'consultant'?
 Some have tried to use their age and experience to act as a ‘consultant’ and tell us what we ‘should’ do!
 Instead of someone who says 'you should do this, you should do that' we look for people who are excited about learning in a community of individuals, not just their own vision on how things should be done.
 Hedonisia is a collaboration of ideas of from many people.
 Show that you respect the community and can 'fit in'.
 Then we are much more open to hearing new ideas and suggestions.
 Applicants who are professionals should always remember we offer a volunteer program and internship.
 We are NOT seeking consultants to ‘whip us into shape’!

-d) Are you aware of the Hedonisia Sexual Harassment and Dating Guidelines?
-At the Hedonisia community adults share communal spaces and work together.
+d) Are you aware of the Hedonisia Consent Culture Community Guidelines?
+At the Hedonisia adults share communal spaces and work together.
 This leaves a lot of room for personal interaction.
 However, many adults, men especially, are not aware that their behavior can constitute sexual harassment.
 We stress that sexually harassing behavior is not tolerated.

 e) Do you have particular needs based on your age or health?